-Work on the Corporate Risk arrangements for 2020-21 is being supported by the senior Risk Management Team in EY as part of a fundamental review of the Department's approach to risk management in support of its long term strategy and Covid-19 recovery.
-This will aim to deliver an agile framework that aligns fully with the refreshed 'HM Treasury Orange Book Management of Risk - Principles and Concepts' issued under DAO (DoF) 04/20.
+The senior Risk Management Team in Ernst & Young worked with the Department during 2020-21 to review the Department's approach to risk management in support of its long term strategy and Covid-19 recovery.
+The review aligned with the refreshed 'HM Government Orange Book: Management of Risk - Principles and Concepts' issued under DAO (DoF) 04/20.